paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/hardware/EL9xxx.md

 First time, (and only first time), a system is in use, the overcurrent modules needs to be enabled in order to allow current to flow.
 Enabling is done by push buttons in the LED area of the module.
 The long horizontal LEDs are in fact buttons that can be used to activate or tripp the over current protection.

 {{% notice warning %}}
-Before pressing the buttons, check the electrical drawings.
-Make sure it's safe to power on the system.
+**Before pressing any button, check the electrical drawings and make sure it's safe to power on the system.**
 {{% /notice %}}

 #### el9221-5000